Vinayak-VG/CS5830/Assignment2/README.md

    pip install apache-airflow
    ```

-3. Set up Apache Airflow environment and configure the DAGs (Directed Acyclic Graphs) for `datapipeline.py` and `dataanalytics.py` based on your requirements.
+3. Set up Apache Airflow environment and configure the DAGs (Directed Acyclic Graphs) for `datapipeline.py` and `dataanalytics.py`

 4. Start the Airflow scheduler and web server: